JonnoB/training_lms_with_synthetic_data/README.md

 # Citing this repo

-If this repo is helpful in your work, please cite the Arxiv pre-print
+If this repo is helpful in your work, please cite the article published in the International Journal on Document Analysis and Recognition (IJDAR).

-Scrambled text: training Language Models to correct OCR errors using synthetic data: https://arxiv.org/abs/2409.19735
+Scrambled text: training Language Models to correct OCR errors using synthetic data: https://doi.org/10.1007/s10032-025-00522-0